Wireworm Woes: Identification And Control

 The long-lived, hungry wireworm can wreak havoc on the agricultural sector.
 With a diverse choice of common crops as their target, these larvae of click beetles seek out and chew through the roots of plants.

-The wireworm can be notorious for being hard to kill off, and many chemical alternatives don’t seem to have much effect.
+These pests are notoriously hard to kill off.
+Many chemical alternatives don’t seem to have much effect.

 Don’t let this scare you, though!
 Today we learn what a wireworm is.
 We’ll also go over the adult form, the click beetle.
 And while it may take some work to get rid of these soil pests, I’ll give you a list of options that will help you practice wireworm control.

 - EcoSMART Organic Insect Killer Granules